X

 Some lenders and some types of loans, like equipment financing, don’t require a minimum annual revenue, but it’s still an important factor to consider for small business owners with bad credit.

 Typically, the longer you’ve been in business, the easier it will be to get a business loan.
-This is especially true once you surpass five years—the time period during which most failed businesses close their doors.
+That’s why it can be a challenge to get startup business loans with bad credit.
+Loan opportunities may expand once you surpass five years—the time period during which most failed businesses close their doors.

 Small business owners with bad credit scores can pursue several different avenues for securing credit.
 Here are eight types of bad credit business loans and financing options.